 To add a modem to your controller, select the modem you want in the Hardware Catalog, drag it to the Devices tree, and drop it on the manager node.

-- Using the Drag-and-drop Method (see EcoStruxure Machine Expert, Programming Guide) - Using the Contextual Menu or Plus Button (see EcoStruxure Machine Expert, Programming Guide)
+- · Using the Drag-and-drop Method - Using the Contextual Menu or Plus Button

 For further information, refer to Modem Library Guide (see EcoStruxure Machine Expert, Modem Functions, Modem Library Guide).